ibm-cloud-docs/logs-router/migration.md

 ## Migration Approaches
 {: #v3-migration-approaches}

-There are two approaches to migrate from v1 to v3:
+There are two approaches to migrate from v1 to v3.
+Choose the approach that best fits your needs.

+1. **Automated Migration (Recommended)**:

+    The automated migration approach is recommended for most users as it simplifies the migration process and reduces the risk of configuration errors.
+    {: note}

-1. **Automated Migration (Recommended)**: Use the migration APIs to automatically generate v3 targets and routes based on your existing v1 tenants.
+    Use the migration APIs to automatically generate v3 targets and routes based on your existing v1 tenants.
 This approach is covered in the Automated Migration section.
+For more information, see [Automated Migration](/docs/logs-router?topic=logs-router-v3-migration&interface=cli#v3-migration-automated).

-2. **Manual Configuration**: Manually configure your v3 environment from scratch before completing the migration.
+2. **Manual Configuration**:

+    Manually configure your v3 environment from scratch before completing the migration.
 This approach is covered in the Manual Migration section.

-Choose the approach that best fits your needs.
-The automated migration approach is recommended for most users as it simplifies the migration process and reduces the risk of configuration errors.

-## Automated Migration
-{: #v3-migration-automated}

-The automated migration process uses the migration APIs to generate v3 targets and routes based on your existing v1 tenant configuration.
-This approach streamlines the migration by automatically creating the necessary v3 resources.
+For more information, see [Manual Migration](docs/logs-router?topic=logs-router-v3-migration&interface=cli#v3-migration-manual).

-### Understanding Migration States
+## Understanding Migration States
 {: #v3-migration-states}

 The migration process progresses through several states: